All the deets for those of you who have ever been baffled by a red packet...

 If you’re new to Chinese New Year then you may not yet have encountered the ang pao: but you soon will!
 And once you do you will need to navigate the minefield of how much to give, who to give it to and how to avoid major red packet faux pas situations.
-If you’re on the receiving end, this is definitely something you should look forward to every Chinese New Year (in addition to shopping for cute cheongsams and decorating your house and yourself with CNY goodies).
-So whether you’re a CNY newb or a giver wading into the red packet exchange, here’s a quick ang pao 101 for all things red packet…
+If you’re on the receiving end, this is definitely something you should look forward to every Chinese New Year (in addition to shopping for cute cheongsams and deciding where to eat out for your reunion dinner this year).
+So whether you’re a CNY newbie or a seasoned giver wading into the red packet exchange, here’s a quick ang pao 101 for all things to do with red packet rules…

 What’s the going rate?